-There are important things to keep in mind when searching for the best dog groomer, doggie spa or salon—whatever you call it, it needs to be right for both you and your dog.
+Important things to keep in mind when searching for the best dog groomer, doggie spa, or salon

 - Do they require all animals to have current vaccinations?
 They should!

 - Do they sanitize their tables, equipment, crates, etc. between each dog?
 Again, they should!